 In his characteristically unassuming way, his influence has been as slow-creeping but as ubiquitous as the unlikely rise of his paean to a disillusioned hippie, “Peace Love and Understanding,” which went from being a non-hit 1974 single from his early band Brinsley Schwartz to the Elvis Costello-sung B-side of one of Lowe’s solo singles, credited to “Nick Lowe and His Sound.”
-That latter version, which was added to the U.S. edition of Costello’s 1979 “Armed Forces” album, has gone on to become a standard, covered hundreds of times, most lucratively in a version by Curtis Stigers that appeared on the biggest-selling movie soundtrack of all time, the 1992 Whitney Houston vehicle “The Bodyguard.”
+That latter version, which was added to the U.S. edition of Costello’s 1979 “Armed Forces” album, has gone on to become a standard, covered hundreds of times, most lucratively in a version by Curtis Stigers that appeared on the biggest-selling movie soundtrack of all time, the 1992 Whitney Houston vehicle “The Bodyguard” (and in the process, Lowe says, “funded me at a very useful time”).
 It was even sung in karaoke by Bill Murray in “Lost in Translation.”
 Over the years, Lowe has enjoyed a steady solo career, easing down from his late ‘70s chart success with a solid string of solo albums — six of which from the ‘80s, including “Nick the Knife,” “The Abominable Showman” and “Party of One,” are being reissued by Yep Roc and released digitally for the first time on July 14 — and the occasional tribute from admiring influencees like Wilco, who had Lowe open a tour for them in 2011.
 After receiving the A2IM Icon Award, he toured the U.S. this month, including three sold-out nights at New York’s City Winery.

 Yet all of that nearly never came to be.
 A large part of the reason for Lowe’s low-key approach to his career occurred in April 1970, when Brinsley Schwartz were the subjects of a now-infamous case of record company overhype: Their label flew a planeload of British journalists to New York for a showcase by the band at the legendary Fillmore East.
 But due to travel problems, both the band and the journalists arrived late, the band played an uneven set on unfamiliar equipment, and the group was lambasted by the press so savagely that it nearly killed their career.
 Yet the group persevered and became leading lights of the unassuming mid-‘70s British “Pub Rock” scene, which evolved directly into punk rock.
 Unexpectedly, that’s where this 45-minute-long chat on a sunny morning in New York’s Bryant Park, which touched on many but not all aspects of Lowe’s unique career and features the priceless term “hapless ninnies,” began.